visualdoj/dplatformfingerprint/README.md

-# dplatformfingerprint
+# dplatformid

-Defines fingerprint of current platform as a global constant `PLATFORM_FINGERPRINT`.
+Defines ID of current platform as a global constant `PLATFORM_ID`.

 # Overview